Frequently Asked Admissions Questions

 No. Admission and funding are separate.
 To get financial support, you will have to engage in professional communication with professors with whom you’d like to work.

-Our school provides fellowships (most of them are for domestic students) and research and teaching assistantships (RA/ TA) to newly admitted students.
-You can find Fellowship links from our College of Engineering’s graduate program website.
+Our school provides fellowships (most of them are for domestic students) and research and teaching assistantships (RA/TA) to newly admitted students.
+You can find Fellowship links from the College of Engineering’s graduate program website.
 Professors are responsible for hiring RAs.
-Email the professor you wish to work for to find out RA availability.
+Email the professor you wish to work for to find out about RA availability.
 You will need a professor’s recommendation to get a TA position in our department.

-You have to be recommended by a faculty member to get on the TA waitlist.
-There are additional English speaking requirements for international students.
+You have to be recommended by a faculty member to get on the TA wait list.
+There are additional English-speaking requirements for international students.
 International students whose TOEFL speaking score is 27 or higher are eligible for TA positions.
 International students can also be certified by passing OEPT.
-Please check Purdue OEPT program website for exam details.
+Please visit the Purdue OEPT program website for exam details.

-For domestic students, you can register no courses for 2 semesters without deferring your admission.
-For example, you’ve been admitted for Fall 2017, you can wait till Summer 2018 to register.
-Any term longer than 2 semesters requires a deferred admission.
-You can send a deferral request to firstname.lastname@example.org.
+For domestic students, you can register no courses for two semesters without deferring your admission.
+For example, you’ve been admitted for Fall 2018, you can wait until Summer 2019 to register.
+Any term longer than two semesters requires a deferred admission.
+You can send a deferral request to Xiaomin Qian.
 After our grad education chair and the grad school’s approval, you will be able to defer your admission.
 Each student can only defer admission once.

 For international students, you have to send your deferral request to us if you cannot enroll in your admitted term.